Zhengdong-uga/restaurant_ordering_OOP-/README.md

 need to include all 4 collections – but all 4 must be utilized between the 2 scenarios
 3. Your application should follow an OOP design:
-• Implement the below principles of object-oriented programming: o Inheritance (is-A relationships) o Polymorphism o Encapsulation o Composition (has-A relationships)
+• Implement the below principles of object-oriented programming:
+- Inheritance (is-A relationships)
+- Polymorphism
+- Encapsulation
+- Composition (has-A relationships)
 • Follow an object-oriented programing architecture, using Java facilities to implement the above principles.
-Facilities such as: o Private attributes, public methods, accessors and mutators. o Super classes and sub classes o Method overloading and overriding o Static data and methods o Creating and utilizing classes / objects / methods / collections when sensible.
+Facilities such as:
+- Private attributes, public methods, accessors and mutators.
+- Super classes and sub classes
+- Method overloading and overriding
+- Static data and methods
+- Creating and utilizing classes / objects / methods / collections when sensible.
 • Your application should take advantage of the OOP principles and use them in a logical and rational way to enhance the reusability and configurability of your code while decreasing its complexity.